h13/instapaper-fetcher/README.md

 # Instapaper Fetcher

-A microservice that fetches bookmarks from Instapaper using OAuth authentication.
+A Cloud Run Functions service that fetches bookmarks from Instapaper using OAuth authentication and stores them in Google Cloud Storage.

 ## Overview

-This service is part of the Instapaper-to-Podcast pipeline.
-It authenticates with Instapaper's API and fetches bookmarked articles, storing them in Google Cloud Storage for processing by downstream services.
+This service authenticates with Instapaper's API and fetches bookmarked articles, storing them in Google Cloud Storage for processing by downstream services.

 ## Requirements